raycharius/slack-block-builder/docs/bits/option.md

 OptionBuilder.description(string);
 ```

-Sets the descriptive text displayed below the text field of the option.
+Sets the descriptive text displayed below the text field of the option or for a video, if creating a Video block.
 ```javascript
 OptionBuilder.text(string);
 ```